Jump Start - summer programme for new students

 See who Jump Start is for

-Jump Start is for students who will be starting the 1st year of an undergraduate degree at the University of Waikato in 2019.
+Jump Start is for students who will be starting the 1st year of an undergraduate (Bachelor's) degree at the University of Waikato in Semester A 2020.
+You need to have gained entry to the University to join Jump Start, as you will be completing your first undergraduate paper.

 Who can apply?

-Jump Start 2019 eligibility is different to our usual entry criteria, this programme is aimed at students who studied at a New Zealand (or Australian) high school; it is open to students with domestic status in NZ (including Australian citizens).
+Jump Start 2020 eligibility is a little different to our usual entry criteria; this programme is aimed at students who studied at a New Zealand (or Australian) high school.
+It is open to students with domestic status in NZ (including Australian citizens).
 We can accept International students, but you must have studied NCEA (or its equivalent) at a New Zealand high school and have the appropriate visa to enrol - international tuition fees will apply.

-If you're still finishing your last year of school, all you need to do is register for Jump Start and pre-enrol in your chosen paper.
-We'll confirm your place in Jump Start after NCEA (or its equivalent) results are released in January 2019.
+If you're still finishing your last year of school, all you need to do is register for Jump Start and we'll confirm your place after NCEA (or its equivalent) results are released in January 2020.
+You do need to achieve University Entrance (UE) to be accepted on to the Jump Start programme.

-What if I am not going to study on the Hamilton campus?
+What if I will be studying on the Tauranga campus?

 The Jump Start programme is for all new domestic undergraduate students; for those who will be studying on the Hamilton or Tauranga campuses, or via online learning.
-For those who do not live in Hamilton, you have the option to stay in one of our Halls of Residence over the programme (See Accommodation Costs, in the Costs section).
+It is an in-class programme, so you will need to be able to get to the campus each day for classes.
+For those who do not live in Hamilton or Tauranga, you have the option to stay in one of our Halls of Residences over the programme (See Accommodation Costs, in the Costs section).

 Paper fees and accommodation